 These effects tend to be static for what they do, either applied to a section.
 The whole track, not just a momentary insertion like a transition or animation.

 If your video is going to be used as, for example, a webinar, the Interactivity tab may interest you.
 If you use or a supported smart player for your cast, you can include quizzes along the way that respond to your viewers’ answers.

 You set where the quiz falls in the video, what questions are there, how responses are calculated, etc. Unfortunately, this will not work on big platforms like YouTube or Vimeo, but this can be a killer feature for specialized cases if taken advantage of.

 Potentially the most important feature for your video creation process, Captions gives you total control over how subtitles and captions are used throughout it.
 Accessibility is a huge priority right now, and videos that provide captions and subtitles are appreciated and necessary.

-Finally, Camtasia video editor also includes various options for text sizes and colors.
+Finally, Camtasia video editor includes various text sizes and colors options.
 You can set them to whatever you want, but the caption window will alert you if you’re using a combination that is not ADA compliant.
 That alone makes using Camtasia for captions worth its portion of the license fee.